NeeroxZ/todo-webapp/README.md

+# Not Longer supported

 # Web Engineering

 ## Technical Report

 ## ToDo-Webapp

-By: Marvin Samouelian, Nick Obereiter and Martin Hofsäß
+By: Marvin , Nick  and Martin

 Try it: https://dodo.marvsman.com/home